LBHackney-IT/repairs-hub-frontend/README.md

 ### Environment variables

-Create your `.env` file from `.env.sample`.
+Create a `.env` file.
 You will need to grab some secrets from the team.

 ### Authentication